A Comprehensive Guide to CCPA (California Consumer Privacy Act) & GDPR Compliance for Shopify Store Owners

 - GDPR requires organizations to get explicit consent from individuals before collecting, using or sharing their personal data.
 CCPA does not require organizations to get consent from individuals before collecting, using, or sharing their personal data but it does provide them with the option to “opt-out”.

 - GDPR applies to the data of individuals, whereas CCPA also applies to “extra-personal data” such as information about your household.

 - GDPR sets out restrictions on the transfer of data across borders whereas CCPA restricts the sale of personal or household data without consent.

-- GDPR and CCPA both have different penalties and notice procedures for organisations that breach the respective laws.
+- GDPR and CCPA both have different penalties and notice procedures for organizations that breach the respective laws.

 - CCPA only applies to “for-profit” businesses, whereas GDPR has a much wider scope.
-Businesses, charity organisations, public bodies, and more, must all comply with GDPR laws regardless of their profit-making status.
+Businesses, charity organizations, public bodies, and more, must all comply with GDPR laws regardless of their profit-making status.

 If you are an eCommerce business owner, it’s important to be aware of both GDPR and CCPA and how they apply to your business.
 You may need to consult with GDPR experts to ensure that your Shopify store is fully GDPR compliant.
 To learn more, read our article on the topic – GDPR & Shopify — A Guide For Shopify Store Owners.

 If you’re a Shopify merchant that handles the data of California residents, it’s important to understand the main CCPA requirements.
 Read on to learn about California Consumer Privacy Act compliance and what you need to do to make sure your Shopify store is operating in line with these regulations.

 Which Type of Shopify Merchants are Affected?